skyflowapi/skyflow-iOS/README.md

 For non-PCI use-cases, retrieving data from the vault and revealing it in the mobile can be done either using the SkyflowID's or tokens as described below

 - ### Using Skyflow tokens
-    For retrieving using tokens, use the `detokenize(records)` method.
-The records parameter takes a Dictionary object that contains `records` to be fetched as shown below.
+    To retrieve record data using tokens, use the `detokenize(records)` method.
+The records parameter takes a Dictionary object that contains tokens for `record` values to fetch
     ```swift
     [
       "records": [